accexs/morsum-cart/README.md

 The easiest way to set up the project is by using laravel valet.
 After installing composer dependencies is important to set `.env` file variables.
 Mails are handled on queues, default sync queue driver should be enough however everything was developed/tested using laravel horizon.

 In order to run migrations remember to set DB variables.
-There is a seed class for products with a list of 100 products but for performance sake only 20 shown on the FE, rapidapi endpints were used to get the json to feed the products table.
+There is a seed class for products with a list of 100 products paginated by stacks on 20, rapidapi endpoints were used to get the json to feed the products table.

 Is recommended to use mailtrap to test the app, `MAIL_ORDER_RECIPIENT` variable is used as target for the generated order.